Get A ride

-VoterDrive is an effort by community members to drive voters to the polls both literally and figuratively.
+VoterDrive is a non-partisan effort by community members to drive voters to the polls both literally and figuratively.

 We will assist voters with transportation barriers by driving them to the Board of Elections to vote in person or to return their ballot.